-It’s short and to the point and it contains all you need to know about the basics of being of enchanting conversations.
+The book is short and to the point and it contains all you need to know about the basics of enchanting conversations.

 - Be open: Don’t be afraid of sharing your real self and your real feelings

 - Ask “why”

 In “How to Talk to Anyone Anywhere” Larry King shares the now famous story of his first day on air.